-When your job involves standing up for people who have been hurt or wronged by other people, your job can be deeply rewarding—at least, that’s what Roy Buckmaster has found.
+When your job involves standing up for people who've been hurt or wronged by other people, your job can be deeply rewarding—at least, that's what Roy Buckmaster has found.
 Roy knows that clients he helps are facing difficult times.
 That's why he relentlessly fights for what they need, no matter how difficult the challenge.

 In law school at the University of Arizona, the coursework he most enjoyed was the Child of Family Law Clinic, where he advocated for children in child protection cases.
 Roy was made to practice law, consistently making the Dean's List and excelling in his time at the Veteran's Clinic, the Arizona Journal of International and Comparative Law, the Volunteer Lawyers Program, the American Inn of Court, and as a clerk for a prestigious firm in Tucson.